Democrats demand Trump resume a major offshore wind project near Rhode Island

 The administration said last week that the federal government needs to review the Revolution Wind project and address national security concerns.
 It did not specify what those concerns are.
 The Bureau of Ocean Energy Management declined to comment further.

+Separately, the bureau is working to cancel its prior approval of a wind farm off Maryland's coast, with plans to act no later than Sept.
+12, according to a U.S. District Court filing.

-The developer, Danish energy company Orsted, is evaluating the financial impact of stopping construction and considering legal proceedings.
-And in addition to hampering the state's climate goals, losing out on all that renewable power could drive up electricity prices throughout the region, Democratic officials say.
+Revolution Wind's developer, Danish energy company Orsted, is evaluating the financial impact of stopping construction and considering legal proceedings.
+In addition to hampering the state's climate goals, losing out on all that renewable power could drive up electricity prices throughout the region, Democratic officials say.

 “It’s an attack on our jobs,” Rhode Island Gov. Dan McKee said.
 “It’s an attack on our energy.
 It’s an attack on our families and their ability to pay the bills.”